 The Dartford-born midfielder, nabbed as a teenager from West Ham’s academy, made his debut as an 89th-minute substitute for Francis Coquelin in a 1–0 Europa League victory over Red Star Belgrade back in October 2017.

-Shortly after, he made another late cameo in a 1-0 League Cup win over West Ham, but he hasn’t made another first-team appearance since despite still being on the Gunners books.
+Shortly after, he made another late cameo in a 1-0 League Cup win over West Ham, but he never made another first-team appearance since.

-It’s been an interesting career path for Greenwich-born Marcus McGuane, who spent some of his teenage years at Barcelona’s famous La Masia academy after leaving Hale End.
+It’s been an interesting career path.
+He spent some of his teenage years at Barcelona’s famous La Masia academy after leaving Arsenal’s Hale End.